harryb0905/Python-Source-Code-COMP1/README.md

 This repository contains the 2015 Python Source Code for Capture The Sarrum

-1.1 Give an option to exit game
+1.1 Give an option to exit game X

 1.2 Skill trees and levelling up

-1.3 Add more options to menu
+1.3 Add more options to menu X

-1.4 Give user option to randomly place pieces onto board
+1.4 Give user option to randomly place pieces onto board X (almost)

-1.5 Promote Marzaz pani to Kashshaptu when it reaches home rank
+1.5 Promote Marzaz pani to Kashshaptu when it reaches home rank (go through next lesson)

 1.6 Prevent pieces from moving backwards